-This is one of the best times of year to remember and appreciate how much beautiful space we have in our area, and Columbia Association Environmental Program Manager Danielle Tyeryar has some favorite walks to take in the crisp autumn air.
+This is one of the best times of year to remember and appreciate how much beautiful space we have in our area, and we are sharing some favorite walks to take in the crisp autumn air.

 - Lake Elkhorn (2 miles)

 - Locust Park Pool to Jackson Pond (2.3 miles)

 - Dorsey Run Watershed / Kendall Ridge loop (2.3 miles)

 - River Hill loop (2.1 miles, starting at Columbia Gym)

 - Kings Contrivance/Amherst House loop (1.6 miles, starting at Amherst House)